Laws RF Radiation and Regulations

 An RF radiation overexposure occurs when an individual is subject to RF radiation emissions that exceed, or are in violation of, the FCC RF radiation human exposure limits.

 RF radiation overexposure can result in thermal and non-thermal injuries.
 In instances of an overexposure resulting in thermal injuries, the individual will experience a heating or burning sensation.
 However, in the case of a non-thermal injury, the individual may not be immediately aware of any sensation.
 In other words, an overexposure may be undetectable at the time of occurrence.

-The danger and health and safety risk of RF radiation is that, absent a thermal injury, it cannot be identified by human sensory functions such as touch, taste, smell, sound or sight.
+Absent a thermal injury, danger and/or health and safety risks from RF radiation cannot be identified by human sensory functions such as touch, taste, smell, sound or sight.
 An individual may sustain a non-thermal injury and not realize that he or she has been subjected to an overexposure at the time.

 Yes, there may be situations, particularly workplace environments near RF radiation sources, where recommended limits for safe exposure of human beings to RF energy could be exceeded.
-The FCC and OSHA human exposure limits must be observed for the safety of all workers and the general public.
+The existence of FCC and OSHA human exposure limits recognizes the dangers that workers and the general public may be exposed to.

 RF Radiation Exposure at Wireless Sites